 If Seller’s performance rating, as measured by a Boeing-directed performance measurement system for delivery or quality or both, drops below Silver level, Seller will have ten (10) calendar days to present an acceptable plan to Boeing to return to Silver or better.
 If Boeing accepts Seller’s plan, there will be no adjustment to Product prices when Seller performs to the approved plan.

 If Seller does not present an acceptable plan to Boeing or fails to perform to the approved plan, Boeing may adjust the prices listed in Attachment 1 for delivery and quality performance ratings based upon the Performance Adjustment Scale in this Section 1.
-The price adjustments for Products for delivery and quality performance will be cumulative and will remain in effect until Seller achieves at least a Silver rating.
+The price adjustments for Products for delivery and quality performance will be cumulative and are in addition to all other rights and remedies Boeing may have at law or in equity, and will remain in effect until Seller achieves at least a Silver rating.
 The price adjustments for Products may be accomplished in Boeing’s discretion during the affected time period by revising prices on applicable Orders or by issuing monthly debits equivalent to the number of Products delivered during such month multiplied by the applicable price reduction.

 The performance adjustment periods for evaluation will be conducted annually concurrent with the Section 3.2 annual price adjustments.
 The period of evaluation will consist of the preceding June through July, twelve (12) month period for each specific supplier code related to Seller and this commodity, and Boeing will apply the individual supplier code average Seller performance rating as reflected by the Boeing-directed performance measurement system.
-Any pricing adjustment pursuant to this Section will apply to the Products listed in Attachment 1 under the relevant supplier code and are in addition to any other units cost adjustment described in Section 3.2. ]
+Any pricing adjustment pursuant to this Section will apply to the Products listed in Attachment 1 under the relevant supplier code and are in addition to any other units cost adjustment described in Section 3.2.

 Performance Adjustment Scale